Kay13051976/Thailand-guiding-light-second/README.md

  - [Privacy Policy Generator](https://www.privacypolicygenerator.info/): was used to create the privacy policy.
  - [Django-extensions](https://django-extensions.readthedocs.io/en/latest/): was used to create an Entity-Relationship Diagram.
  - [iStock by Getty Images](https://www.istockphoto.com/): was used to get background images and all the images for the website.
+ - [Code institute CI python linter ](https://pep8ci.herokuapp.com/): was use to validate the python code for the website.

  ## Features
  Please refer to the [FEATURES.md](FEATURE.md)file for all test-related documentation.